doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 @Lock
 -----

-The annotated instance variable will be used to store lock information, which is used for pessimistic locking.
-This is only compatible with ``int`` type, and cannot be combined with `@Id`_.
+The annotated instance variable will be used to store lock information for pessimistic locking.
+This is only compatible with the ``int`` type, and cannot be combined with `@Id`_.

 .. code-block:: php